 Pursuant to the Corporation's 1998 Stock Incentive Plan, non-employee Directors of the Corporation are entitled to receive an award of options for the purchase of 20,000 shares of Common Stock upon their election to the Board of Directors of the Corporation (the "Discovery Board") and an annual award of options for the purchase of 10,000 shares of Common Stock following each annual meeting of stockholders at which they are reelected provided they have served for at least six months prior to such meeting.
+Pursuant to the Amendment, the annual award commencing in 2000 will be options to purchase 20,000 shares.
 Each such option has an exercise price equal to 60% of the fair market value of Common Stock on its date of grant and has a maximum term of ten years, subject to earlier termination should the optionee cease to serve as a Director of the Corporation.
 Each option is immediately exercisable for all of the option shares.
-However, the option shares are subject to repurchase by the Corporation, at the exercise price paid per share, in the event of the optionee's termination of service prior to vesting in the shares.
-Director options vest in four equal annual installments commencing six months after the date of grant.
-In addition, each of the Corporation's Director receives cash compensation in the amount of \$1,500 per quarter, \$1,000 for each meeting of the Board of Directors attended in person and \$500 for each meeting of the Board of Directors attended telephonically.
+However, the option shares are subject to repurchase by the Corporation, $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right)$ price paid per share, in the event of the optionee's termination of service prior to vesting in the shares.
+Currently, director options vest in four equal annual installments commencing six months after the date of grant.
+If the Amendment is approved, each option, including options previously granted, will vest on the first anniversary of the date of grant.
+In addition, each of the Corporation's Director receives cash compensation in the amount of \$1,500 per \$1,000 for each meeting of the Board of Directors attended in person and \$500 for each meeting of the Board of Directors attended telephonically.
 Directors are not precluded from serving the Corporation in any other capacity and receiving compensation therefor.
+Each of Richard Sperber, David Naveh, and Steve Kanzer, who served as director until the 2000 annual stockholder meeting, will on the date of the 2000 annual meeting of stockholders, be granted an option to purchase 20,000 shares, and all options previously granted to them will be immediately vested.